rietesh/Hyperledgerfabric-Airline-App/README.md

-# Hyperledgerfabric-Airline-App
+# airline-network

-A Blockchain Webapp built using Hyperledger Composer and deployed to the instance of Hyperledger Fabric.
+A simple Blockchain app to track and maintain flight status information